 Alumni Mentoring Scheme

-The scheme is aimed at continuing Imperial undergraduates (going into their 2nd, 3rd and 4th years of study) and PhD students across all degree disciplines, and we prioritise students applications matching the College's widenining participation criteria.
+The scheme is available to at all current Imperial students across all degree disciplines to participate as mentees, and we prioritise students that meet the College's widening participation criteria.

 Benefits to Mentors and their organisations

 The Scheme provides alumni and their organisations with the opportunity to:

 - Share their professional experiences and learning with motivated students who are interested in the alumnus’ field of expertise